Why Diversity is Valuable

 Analyze Male/Female Diversity at Baptist Bible College

-Where available, the chart below includes the male to female distribution among Baptist Bible College's faculty, as well as students.
+Where available, the chart below includes the male to female distribution among Baptist Bible College's undergraduate students.

 Geographic Diversity is Above Average